pwr-cloudprogramming/a10-wiktor0072/README.md

 - Creating user pool in Cognito
 - Creating user pool client in Cognito
 - Configuring Spring Security with Cognito in order to authenticate users, configuring CORS, and sending tokens to backend
+- Confiuring frontend part written in React with Cognito with config.json file
-- Using Cognito authentication in frontend part of the app
+- Using Cognito authentication in frontend part of the app, in order to redirect to page with game under condition of successful sign in

 To overcome these obstacles, I found the following resources most helpful: